 McConnelsville in Morgan County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 38.915′ N, 81° 50.889′ W. Marker is in McConnelsville, Ohio, in Morgan County.
-Marker is at the intersection of Main Street (Ohio Route 60) and 10th Street, on the left when traveling east on Main Street.
+39° 38.58′ N, 81° 50.763′ W. Marker is in McConnelsville, Ohio, in Morgan County.
+Marker is on Riverside Drive (Ohio Route 376), on the right when traveling east.
+Marker is next to the Muskingum River Lock.
 Touch for map.
 Marker is in this post office area: McConnelsville OH 43756, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-McConnelsville Persian Gulf War Memorial (a few steps from this marker); Howard Chandler Christy (within shouting distance of this marker); Lelia Morris & Trinity Methodist Episcopal Church (within shouting distance of this marker); Purple Heart Memorial (approx. 0.2 miles away); The Carlos M. Riecker Complex (approx. 0.2 miles away); First Presbyterian Church (approx. 0.2 miles away); Evelyn True Button House (approx. 0.2 miles away); Congressional Medal of Honor Recipients (approx. ¼ mile away).
+Two River Towns: McConnelsville and Malta (within shouting distance of this marker); Howard Chandler Christy McConnelsville Persian Gulf War Memorial (approx. 0.4 miles away); McConnelsville World War I Memorial (approx. 0.4 miles away); Lelia Morris & Trinity Methodist Episcopal Church (approx. 0.4 miles away); Purple Heart Memorial (approx. half a mile away); The Carlos M. Riecker Complex (approx. half a mile away); Evelyn True Button House (approx. half a mile away).
 Touch for a list and map of all markers in McConnelsville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 9, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 909 times since then and 2 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 9, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.
+This page originally submitted on March 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,001 times since then.
+Photos: 1, 2, 3. submitted on March 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.